Kotlin/kotlinx.serialization/docs-website/topics/serialization-cbor.md

 {style="tip"}

 CBOR supports map keys of any type.
-In COSE (CBOR Object Signing and Encryption), these keys are restricted to strings and numbers and are called *labels*.
+In COSE (CBOR Object Signing and Encryption), these keys are restricted to strings and numbers and are called _labels_.

 You can assign string labels with the [`@SerialName`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serial-name/) annotation and numeric labels with the [`@CborLabel`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-cbor/kotlinx.serialization.cbor/-cbor-label/) annotation.
 The [`preferCborLabelsOverNames`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-cbor/kotlinx.serialization.cbor/-cbor-configuration/prefer-cbor-labels-over-names.html) property allows prioritizing numeric labels over serial names when both are present.
 You can use it to keep compact labels for CBOR while still keeping readable names when serializing to JSON.

 Kotlin serialization also provides a predefined [`Cbor.CoseCompliant`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-cbor/kotlinx.serialization.cbor/-cbor/-default/-cose-compliant.html) instance that follows COSE encoding requirements.
-It uses definite length encoding, encodes and verifies all tags, and prefers numeric labels over serial names.
+It uses definite-length encoding, encodes and verifies all tags, and prefers numeric labels over serial names.

 ## Custom CBOR-specific serializers